 Neasham abbey was located near Darlington and was home to eight nuns.
 It was first mentioned in a papal bull in 1156.
-A 19th Century house called Neasham Abbey stands near the site of the nunnery
+A nineteenth century house called Neasham Abbey stands near the site of the nunnery

 Wearmouth and Jarrow (Benedictine monks)

 The famous Anglo-Saxon monasteries of Wearmouth and Jarrow had long since been abandoned and fallen into ruin when they were revived around 1076 by Aldwin of Winchester during the time of Bishop William Walcher.
 Most of the monks were moved to Durham in about 1080.

 Newcastle never had a medieval cathedral or monastery like Durham or York but there was a nunnery and a number of friaries.
 Friars made their living from charitable donations.
 Newcastle’s friaries included the Dominican Blackfriars (1239), Carmelite White Friars (1262), Sack Friars (1266), Franciscan Grey Friars (1274) and Austin Friars (1286).
 Substantial remains of Blackfriars can still be seen.
 Other friaries existed at Yarm, Hartlepool, Richmond, Scarborough, York, Beverley, Hull, Penrith, Appleby, Hexham and Alnwick (known as Hulne Priory).